 2000 – 2010

-The second OS was named after the year of release.
-Her logo also went through some adjustments to be different from the previous ones.
+The second OS was named after the year of its release.
+Its logo also underwent some adjustments to be different from the previous ones.
 The windows were arranged in a row, with a slight grip.
 The inscription remained at the bottom, replacing the version name.

 2001 – 2014

 With the advent of XP, the branding was redesigned.
-A single window in the form of a waving flag with multicolored elements was used.
-The name of the operating system was increased, while the companies, on the contrary, were reduced.
-The version designation was made red and put at the end.
+A single window, shaped like a waving flag with multicolored elements, was used.
+The operating system’s name was increased, while the companies were reduced.
+The version designation was made red and placed at the end.

 2006 – 2017